Delapouite/mpdump/README.md

 - MPD must be running
 - execute `node dump.js`
 - it generates a `dump.raw` file in the current directory by executing `listallinfo`
-- `CTRL+C` to kill the client when the dump is finished.
-(OK is written on the screen)
+- the dump is finished when the last line displays `OK`

 #### Config